-The 24th Christopher Tower Poetry Competition will run from October 2023 to February 2024, with students between 16-18 years of age challenged to write a poem on the theme ‘Mirror.’
+The 25th Christopher Tower Poetry Competition is now open for entries until 20th February 2025, with students between 16-18 years of age challenged to write a poem on the theme of 'Roots'.

 About the Competition